 Ketoconazole may cause certain corticosteroids to linger in the body longer.
 Ketoconazole can decrease drug metabolism by as much as 60 percent.
 This can increase the risk of corticosteroid side effects.

-Clearance of corticosteroids — the rate at which the drug is processed and leaves the body — is increased with this cholestyramine.
+Clearance of corticosteroids — the rate at which the drug is processed and leaves the body — is increased with cholestyramine.

 Using prednisone with cyclosporine may cause convulsions.